stanwood/handbook/README.md

 We currently pay our freelancers and invoice our customers on an hourly rate and use Toggl to track time.

 ### Guidelines
+Let's go through the different `projects`under which you can track time.
+There are four main topics around which you can track time:
+1. Work for clients,
+2. Stanwood related work
+3. Squad related work
+4. Platform related work (`IOS`, `Android`, ...)

+#### 1. Project based
-For each project, we have 7 standard categories for time tracking.
+For each client based project, we have 7 standard categories for time tracking.

 - `Client communication` is mainly used by project managers it involves everything around communicating with clients: Workshops, Client meetings, calls, ...